-- Consequence: Student will have lunch detention for every tardy with ISS monitor. - For continued offenses see Behavior and Consequences Table under "Unexcused Tardy to Class"
+- Consequence: Student will have lunch detention for every tardy with ISS monitor.
+Students who don't report for lunch detention will then be assigned after-school detention. - For continued offenses see Behavior and Consequences Table under "Unexcused Tardy to Class"